 Harvest trials of the Tecfarm Seed Mill have been successfully completed over two seasons in two variants, as well as extensive static bed tests over hundreds of hours and five years since initial concept and patenting.

 Development: After limited field trials during the 2018 harvest with a unit mounted on a Case 9120 and many hours of test bed work, 2019 harvest trials were conducted in the Western Australian Central Wheatbelt over an extended period, with a pre-production unit operating on a Case 7230 in several crop types.
 This unit has since been purchased by the farmer who trialled the machine.
 2018 harvest results showed a big reduction in Annual Ryegrass germination(the main winter crop weed in Southern Australia) using large grow out plots, trays and petri dishes as well as field counts.

-It has been observed during R & D that as well as completely destroying a large percentage, the mill fragments and damages a high proportion of the remaining seeds.
+It has been observed during R & D that as well as completely destroying a large percentage, the mill damages a high proportion of the remaining seeds.
 Chaff material tends to be left somewhat intact with a low amount of very fine material.
 This may be a reason for the units’ observed low power requirement.
 The 2019 Quad Rotor Mill indicated power use at around 40HP (30Kw).
 Energy is not wasted in making a high proportion of dusty, fine particles.

 Features of the WeedHOG: